grpc/test-infra/doc/deployment.md

 `KILL_AFTER` is the time interval in seconds after which a KILL signal will be sent to test components, if they have not terminated after timeout.
-Component timeout is set in the LoadTest configuration. `KILL_AFTER` is set in the [controller configuration], as a safeguard for components that may hang and consume resources after test timeout.
+Component timeout is set in the LoadTest configuration. `KILL_AFTER` is set in the [controller configuration](#controller-configuration), as a safeguard for components that may hang and consume resources after test timeout.

 The variables used to build the `v1.0.0` release are as follows: